TERMS AND CONDITIONS

 6.13 Inform us as soon as reasonably practicable if you become aware that you are or may be in breach of any of the above points and comply with our reasonable directions with respect to remedying the situation.

-7.1 We reserve the right to make changes to these Terms, or to the functionality, features, feature or content of the App at any time.
+7.1 We reserve the right to make changes to these Terms, or to the functionality, features or content of the App at any time.
 Changes to these Terms will be announced on our website.
 Please be sure to visit it regularly.
-You will need to download a new version of the App if you wish to take the benefit of any changes we may make to it.
+In the case of using the iOS or Android application, you may need to download a new version of the App if you wish to benefit from any changes we may make to it.

 8.1 These Terms are personal to you and Vevox and may not be enforced by any third party, whether pursuant to the Contracts (rights of Third Parties) Act 1999 or otherwise.